 Commodity prices are volatile and difficult to predict, however we have built up an understanding of how commodity prices react to changes in the economic environment.
 This knowledge still doesn’t give us a perfect crystal ball – as the economy is just as difficult to forcast!

-Our guide on ‘How to Invest in Commodities‘ gives an overview of the methods used to gain exposure to commodity prices, but this is a fruitless activity if an investor doesn’t understand what drives the values of commodities such as Gold, Silver, Oil and Cotton.
+My guide on ‘How to Invest in Commodities‘ as part of the Advanced Investing Course gives an overview of the methods used to gain exposure to commodity prices, but this is a fruitless activity if an investor doesn’t understand what drives the values of commodities such as Gold, Silver, Oil and Cotton.

 The question posed in this article cannot be answered in a single sentence, but it can be explained by grouping various commodities together into two major groups: Stores of value, and Perishables.